 “As an artist I wonder, how do you write about the idea of the end of the world?
 What does that even mean?
 I realized that to me that meant something very personal yet universal.
 And in turn the bulk of these songs are about life and living, about family and what I would like to pass on,” he explained at the time.

 He currently co-writes with people (non-artists) across the world investigating lived experiences of climate change.

 In between his own releases he also devotes time to running the label Songcrafter Music along with business partner Roar Amundsen.
 Hence at the time of the release of ‘The Hourglass Sessions’ it had been three years since his latest and 6th studio album –

-‘For the World’ (2016) on which Hoybye explored ‘run-and-gun’ recording sessions at Aabyroad Studio with producer Dennis Ahlgren, aiming to unlock the immediate potential of each song while letting it breathe, rather than trying to fit it into a mold or preconceived ideas about genre or form.
+This album was ‘For the World’ (2016), and on it Høybye explored ‘run-and-gun’ recording sessions at Aabyroad Studio with producer Dennis Ahlgren, aiming to unlock the immediate potential of each song while letting it breathe, rather than trying to fit it into a mold or preconceived ideas about genre or form.
 This album was accompanied by the corresponding novel ‘For alt i verden.’
-The playfully produced approach we hear on ‘For the World’ subsequently earned Hoybye a Danish Music Award nomination for ‘Songwriter of the Year’.
+The playfully produced approach we hear on ‘For the World’ subsequently earned Høybye a Danish Music Award nomination for ‘Songwriter of the Year’.